 The Canada Institute of Linguistics (CanIL) is a linguistics training organization, serving language communities worldwide, building their capacity for sustainable language development, by means of research, translation, training and materials development.
 It is also a partner organization with Wycliffe Bible Translators.

 MA Linguistics students share a rich community atmosphere with faculty, staff, undergraduate linguistics students as well as seminary students in the Masters of Arts in Linguistics and Translation program at ACTS Seminaries.
-CanIL often hosts common meals, organizes group activities, and invites visiting linguists to give a presentation as part of our Colloquium series.
+CanIL often hosts common meals, organizes group activities, and more.
 In addition, CanIL employs a graduate student as a Community Life Coordinator.

 Linguistics courses at TWU are taught in the Harvest Centre on the TWU campus at the Canada Institute of Linguistics.
 The 3-story Harvest Centre was built in 2004, complete with state-of-the-art classroom technology, a linguistics library, staff offices, a computer lab, an elevator and a common dining area.
 Students enjoy a warm community atmosphere as well as dedicated study space.